BMA-Corgea/gims-oss/README.md

         Follow PEP8, keep logic in /core, and keep GUI layers thin.

 ## Closing
-    Closing

     GIMS is a general engine.
 Today it ships configured for lab workflows, but the same grammar models HR, finance, or any operational process.

     One platform.
 Many domains.

     Happy tracking.